Wealth graph

 “It allows you to exceed the annual allowance without incurring a tax charge, but it is subject to you having sufficient earnings in the current tax year”

-And if you only made £20,000 last year and didn’t use your pension allowance at all, you could use both years’ allowances and contribute up to £80,000 this year to reduce your tax bill.
+And if you only made £20,000 last year and didn’t use your pension allowance at all, you could use both years’ allowances and contribute the entire £80,000 to reduce your tax bill.

 “You would just deposit the money into your pension account as you would normally,” says Stevens-Leach.
 “You don’t need to make a note of which you are using.”